scottlamb/moonfire-nvr/README.md

     $ sudo apt-get install devscripts dh-systemd
     $ debuild -us -uc

-# Installation
+# Further configuration

 Moonfire NVR should be run under a dedicated user.
 It keeps two kinds of
 state:

-* a SQLite3 database, typically <1 GiB.
+* a SQLite database, typically <1 GiB.
 It should be stored on flash if available.
 * the "sample file directory", which holds the actual samples/frames of H.264 video.
 This should be quite large and typically is stored on a hard drive.

 Both are intended to be accessed only by Moonfire NVR itself.
-However, the interface for adding new cameras is not yet written, so you will have to manually create the database and insert cameras with the `sqlite3` commandline tool prior to starting Moonfire NVR.
+However, the interface for adding new cameras is not yet written, so you will have to manually create the database and insert cameras with the `sqlite3` command line tool prior to starting Moonfire NVR.

+Manual commands would look something like this:

+    $ sudo addgroup --system moonfire-nvr
+    $ sudo adduser --system moonfire-nvr --home /var/lib/moonfire-nvr
+    $ sudo mkdir /var/lib/moonfire-nvr
+    $ sudo -u moonfire-nvr -H mkdir db sample
+    $ sudo -u moonfire-nvr sqlite3 ~moonfire-nvr/db/db < path/to/schema.sql

+## <a name="cameras"></a>Camera configuration and hard drive mounting

+If a dedicated hard drive is available, set up the mount point:

+    $ sudo vim /etc/fstab
+    $ sudo mount /var/lib/moonfire-nvr/sample

+Once setup is complete, it is time to add camera configurations to the database.
+However, the interface for adding new cameras is not yet written, so you will have to manually insert cameras configurations with the `sqlite3` command line tool prior to starting Moonfire NVR.

-Before setting up a camera, it may be helpful to test settings with the `ffmpeg` commandline tool:
+Before setting up a camera, it may be helpful to test settings with the `ffmpeg` command line tool:

     $ ffmpeg \
           -i "rtsp://admin:12345@192.168.1.101:554/Streaming/Channels/1" \